pauldardeau/tonnerre/README.md

 Coding Style
 ------------
-You may find my coding style slightly peculiar, and that's ok.
+You may find my coding style slightly peculiar.
 It's my personal style that I've adopted after a lot of experimentation about what works best for me.

 What's An INI File
 ------------------